-High inductance gives low inductor ripple current but requires a larger size inductor to avoid saturation.
+High inductance gives low inductor ripple current but requires larger size inductor to avoid saturation.
 Low ripple current reduces inductor core losses.
-Low ripple current also reduces RMS current through the inductor and switches, which results in less conduction loss.

-When selecting the inductor, make sure it is able to handle the peak current at the highest operating temperature without saturation.
+It also reduces RMS current through inductor and switches, which results in less conduction loss.
+When selecting the inductor, make sure it is able to handle the peak current without saturation even at the highest operating temperature.

 The inductor takes the highest current in a buck circuit.
-The conduction loss on the inductor needs to be checked for thermal and efficiency requirements.
+The conduction loss on inductor needs to be checked for thermal and efficiency requirements.

 Surface mount inductors in different shape and styles are available from Coilcraft, Elytone and Murata.
-Shielded inductors are small and radiate less EMI noise, but they cost more than unshielded inductors.
+Shielded inductors are small and radiate less EMI noise.
+But they cost more than unshielded inductors.
 The choice depends on EMI requirement, price and size.